Asian man in white shirt, smiling and holding coffee mug sitting on office desk

 7 Things to Do on the First Day of a New Job

-What's a new employee supposed to do their first day on the job to ensure success in the workplace?
+What's a new employee supposed to do on their first day on the job to ensure success in the workplace?
 These seven steps can put you on the right track.

 College graduates work hard to secure internships, volunteer opportunities, and part-time jobs that will eventually lead to a full-time job in their field.
 Most don't think any further than landing a job, because that journey is hard enough.
 However, the first day on that job can set the tone for continued and gainful employment within that company or field.
 No pressure, right?
 So what's a new employee supposed to do on their first day to ensure success when transitioning from college to the workforce?
 Start with these seven things: